ros-navigation/docs.nav2.org/tutorials/docs/using_isaac_perceptor.rst

 .. image:: images/perceptor/isaac_ros_perceptor_nvblox_kitchen.png
    :align: center

 And be able to now navigate as shown in the video below!
+A special thanks to Nav2 Sponsor `Polymath Robotics <https://www.polymathrobotics.com/>`_ for allowing us to use their space over the holidays to perform these demonstrations.

 .. raw:: html